Bus Accident Claims

 Select A Section

-When you are using public transport, such as a bus, you are owed a duty of care.
-This is outlined in the Occupier’s Liability Act 1957 (OLA), which states that operators of public services must take steps to ensure the safety of passengers as far as reasonably practicable.
+When you are using public transport, such as a bus, you are owed a duty of care by the bus driver.
+The Occupiers’ Liability Act 1957 states that all operators of public services must take steps to ensure the reasonable safety of passengers.

-You are also owed a duty of care by other road users.
-This means that road users must navigate the roads in a way that minimises the risk of harm to themselves and others.
-To do this, they must follow the mandatory steps and rules set out by the Road Traffic Act 1988 and the Highway Code.
+As a road user yourself, you are also owed a duty of care by other road users.
+This means that road users must navigate the roads in a way that minimises the risk of harm to themselves and others who are on the roads.
+To do this, they must follow the mandatory steps and rules set out by the Road Traffic Act 1988 and The Highway Code.

 All personal injury claims against bust companies have to be started within the correct time limit.
 This is generally three years, as outlined in the Limitation Act 1980, and starts on the date of your injuries.